Updated: Apr 9

 Olive Dolci: Via Emanuele Filiberto 140

 FOOD ON THE RUN – TRAIN STATIONS

 Catching a train for the first time to another city can create fits of anxiety, so this often means skipping your breakfast to get to the station on time.
-Finding Chef Express is a godsend.
-This café franchise is in most major train stations across the country and serves soy cappuccinos (they’re more like flat whites), vegan panini filled with grilled vegetables and pastries such as cornetti (croissant).
+Train stations like Termini will have decent options for you.
+You'll find soy or oat milk cappuccinos (they’re more like flat whites), vegan panini filled with grilled vegetables and pastries such as cornetti (croissant).